 RULES AND GUIDELINES FOR THE SPAM-FREE DIGITAL HEALTH LINKEDIN GROUP

 FIRST RULE: If you are rude, disrespectful, unprofessional, or make disparaging comments to me or other group members you will be removed from the group.
 I and other group members share a mission of adding value for the broader membership and global ecosystem and are doing our best to catalyze digital health.
-The group is like a social gathering, of which I am the host (and it’s in my house that I’ve worked 8 years to build), so my rules must be adhered to, whether you agree with them or not.
-You are a guest and criticizing me, the host, is not only rude but unacceptable.
-Moreover, the group IS NOT here to serve as your personal platform for posting whatever you want.
+The group is like a social gathering, of which I am the host (and it’s in my house that I’ve worked over 9 years to build), so my rules must be adhered to, whether you agree with them or not.
+You are a guest and criticizing me, the host — either in private or public — is not only rude but unacceptable.
+Moreover, the group IS NOT here to serve as your personal platform for posting whatever you want, no matter if you intend to promote something or not or if you are unaffiliated with an entity.
 If you don’t like this, feel free to leave the group at any time of your own accord.

-SECOND RULE: Please do not send me messages about your post or submission to the group, even in reply to a courtesy ‘FYI’ message I may have sent you.
+SECOND RULE: Do not send me messages about your post or submission to the group.
 Doing so is the first indication that you did not read these rules and shows a lack of seriousness and respect on your part for the enormous amount of work and sacrifice I have made to make the group what it is.
-While I would love to engage and coach you on how to post properly, with over 50,000 members and all that I’m doing to curate, manage, and grow the group, provide information via my website, share news on Twitter, AND make a living on top of it all (I am independent and not an employee of a company), I simply do not have the bandwidth to coach members on an individual basis.
+While I would love to engage and coach you on how to post properly, with over 60,000 members and all that I’m doing to curate, manage, and grow the group, provide information via my website, share news on Twitter, and make a living on top of it all (I am independent and not an employee of a company), I simply do not have the bandwidth to coach members on an individual basis.
 The guidelines and posting tip sheet below are comprehensive, so your answer(s) will be here.
 It is incumbent upon you to familiarize yourself with the rules and adhere to them.

 THIRD RULE: I am the ultimate arbiter of what is permitted.
 If you don’t appreciate that, decide to justify your post, or don’t want to comply please feel free to remove yourself from the group or I can do it for you.
-There are many other groups on LinkedIn plus you are free to start your own.
+There are many other groups on LinkedIn plus you are free to start your own group.
+In curating content I am providing my personal perspective on digital health.
+I don’t ask nor do I expect that you will agree with it or my mission.

 COMPLETE GUIDELINES AND RULES FOR PARTICIPATING IN THE COMMUNITY

-The main discussion forum is for news articles from credible media outlets and discussions on salient topics to digital health.
-To understand the scope of group discussions, see the definition of digital health and explanatory videos on my Definition page.
+The main discussion forum is for news articles from credible media outlets and discussions on topics salient to digital health.
+To understand the scope of group discussions, see the definition of digital health and explanatory videos on my definition page.
 While you may have a great company or solution, promotions of your or another company, organization, or any other entity, efforts or business solicitations of any type are strictly prohibited.
-It is irrelevant whether you are affiliated with an entity or have intent to promote.
-Further insight regarding what is appropriate for sharing, you can look at the news articles and sources of posts in the main discussion forum.
+It is irrelevant whether you are affiliated with an entity or have intent to promote it and their efforts.
+For further insight regarding what is appropriate for sharing, you can look at the news articles and sources of posts in the main discussion forum.
 Keep in mind that as group owner and manager my posts are sometimes unique, which is my prerogative.
+For comparison, it would be rude and unacceptable to go into a museum (as a guest) and complain to the curator about their vision and exhibits.

 PROMOTIONS: BLOG POSTS, SURVEYS, VIDEOS, ETC.